jisaacks/GitGutter/docs/troubleshooting.md

 Some operating systems (especially Mac OS) may not run Sublime Text within the login shell.
 As a result Sublime Text and all its packages don't have access to some of the user's environment variables including the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) to git.

-In some cases the package providing git, simply required some user confirmation due to license changes and thus simply refuses to run git.
+In some cases the package providing git (e.g. Xcode) simply requires some user confirmation due to license changes and thus simply refuses to run git.

-_With [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath) package Sublime Text loads the PATH environment from the login shell.
+_Sublime Text 2 may need the [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath) package to the PATH environment from the login shell.
 If git is working there, it will be found by GitGutter, too, then._

 _GitGutter can work with a certain binary, too.
 Please read the section on the [git_binary](#git-path) setting._